thaxter.jpg (24330 bytes)

 Surveying Compasses

-I deal in many different forms of early survey instruments & surveyor's compasses like the Gurley compass to the right.
-We are especially interested in acquiring more complex antique surveying instruments such as solar compasses or those fitted with auxiliary scopes like the Gurley compass shown.
+Antique surveyor's compasses like the Gurley compass to the left are a good example.
+We are especially interested in acquiring more complex antique surveying instruments such as solar compasses and transits or those surveying instruments fitted with auxiliary scopes like the Gurley compass shown on the left.

-The first surveying instruments used to explore, survey, and divide up America came with the early settlers and explorers from England and the original homelands of those early explorers and adventurers.
-During the earliest Colonial times most of the available surveying instruments in America were manufactured in England and were distributed in America from the largest cities such as New York, Boston, and Philadelphia which were located along the Eastern seaboard or had access to large bodies of water or seaways.
+The first surveying instruments used to explore, survey, and divide up the American landscape came with the early settlers and explorers from England and original homelands of those early explorers and adventurers.
+During the earliest Colonial times most of the available surveying instruments in America were manufactured in England and were distributed in America from the largest cities located along the Eastern seaboard or cities that had access to large bodies of water or seaways such as New York, Boston, St Louis and Philadelphia.

-These earliest makers included Anthony Lamb and Thomas Briggs of New York, and Aaron Breed of Boston.
-Early makers of surveying and other mathematical instruments from the Philadelphia area included Benjamin Condy and James Ham, as well as the more recognizable names David Rittenhouse and his brother Benjamin Rittenhouse, who have been said to have made George Washington's surveying instruments and compasses for him when he was a surveyor prior to the American Revolution.
+These earliest makers included makers Anthony Lamb and Thomas Briggs of New York, Aaron Breed of Boston and others.
+Early makers of surveying and other mathematical instruments from the Philadelphia area included Benjamin Condy, and James Ham, as well as the more recognizable names David Rittenhouse and his brother Benjamin Rittenhouse.
+It is documented that David Rittenhouse made surveying instruments and compasses for George Washington when he was a surveyor prior to the American Revolution.
 (Rittenhouse compass pic above)

-Early wooden surveying compasses by Colonial era makers are becoming ever more difficult to obtain.
-Wood was utilized for several reasons, availability and ease of construction being the main ones.
-The earliest makers and pioneers in the development of surveying instruments were "Yankee's" in the truest sense of the word.
-They made do with the materials at hand.
+Early wooden or brass surveying compasses by 18th century Colonial era makers are becoming very difficult to Colonial Compassfind.
+The earliest American makers and pioneers in the development of surveying instruments were "Yankee's" in the truest sense of the word.
+In the Northeast, wood was utilized as bodies for instruments for several reasons.
+Ready availability and ease of construction being the main reasons.
 Even though brass is relatively easy to work, non magnetic, and adaptable to the form needed, wood was an even easier material to work with and in ready and plentiful supply.
-The vast majority of the early compass makers that utilized wood as the basic material for the bodies of their instruments originated from the New England area.
-Many of these first American made examples are seeming crude and rudimentary, but have a sense and presence that once appreciated and understood make them very appealing.
+The vast majority of the early compass makers that utilized wood as the basic material for the bodies of their compasses originated from the New England area.
+Many of these first American made surveying instruments are seeming crude and rudimentary, but have a sense and presence that once appreciated and understood make them very appealing.
+True Americana at its finest.
+Those early makers made do with the materials at hand.
+There are some good examples of such surveying compasses pictured and discussed at the Smithsonian's on line website dealing with this subject.
+Antique Surveying Compqass

-These earliest American examples had paper labels under the glass known as compass cards.
+These earliest wooden American compasses had paper labels known as compass cards under the glass.
 The compass bearings and added graphics were engraved on a plate used to make the paper cards.
-It has even been purported that Paul Revere provided one Boston maker with an engraving plate that he purportedly used to make his compass cards with.
-Some of these were works of art depicting scenes with animals or landscapes or even people at work.
+It has been purported that Paul Revere provided one Boston maker with an engraving plate that he purportedly used to make his compass cards with.
+Some of these plates were works of art depicting scenes with animals or landscapes or even people at work.
+All examples are very desirable.

-Later Compasses from areas like New York and Philadelphia were typically made of brass and their compass faces can be highly decorated or engraved with intricate and beautiful geometric designs like the example to the right.
-Later mass produced examples became simpler with just the points called off and a few points or arrows leading to them engraved on the face.
+Early brass compasses dating from the late 18th and early 19th century from areas like New York and Philadelphia were typically made of brass and their compass faces can be highly decorated or engraved with intricate and beautiful geometric designs like the example to the right.
+Engraving on later compasses became simpler with just the points called off and a few engraved points or arrows leading to them on the face.

-St. Louis also became a center of activity with its strategic local and jumping off point on the Mississippi River for the trek west.
-The first and best known California makers of surveying instruments were Schmolz of San Francisco, followed by John Roach who moved there from New York after a partnership with Warner in the mid 1800's, and finally Joseph Sala who took over the Roach businesgurley_comp.jpg (22855 bytes)s after his death.
+St. Louis became a center of activity with its strategic local and jumping off point on the Mississippi River forgurley surveyors compass the trek west.
+As activity moved West, so did makers of surveying instruments.
+The first and best known California makers of surveying instruments were Schmolz of San Francisco, followed by John Roach who moved there from New York after a partnership with Warner in the mid 1800's..
+And finally Joseph Sala took over the Roach business after his death.
+Instruments by all three of these west coast makers are becoming hard to find and some can command very strong prices in the right venue.
+Just as instruments by the famous east coast makers Chandlee and Rittenhouse seem to fare best near where they were made.

-If you have quality antique surveying instruments similar to those that you see on this page that you want to sell, please contact us at LCM@AntiqBuyer.com providing me with as many details as possible.
-Thank you!!
+If you have quality antique surveying instruments that you want to sell, please contact us at AntiqBuyer@gmail.com providing me with as many details as possible.

-To see other examples of antique surveying instruments and related equipment that I currently have for sale, or have sold in the past please go to our sister site at www.Patented-Antiques.com.and visit the surveying related sale pages and past sales archive pages you will find there.
+To see examples of antique surveying instruments and related equipment that I currently have for sale, please go to our sister site at www.Patented-Antiques.com and visit the surveying related sale pages you will find there.
+Gurley Solar Compass w/ Auxiliary Scope & Original Box